khaledlarbi/ENSAE_NLP_Tweets/README.md

 This repository contains several files :
 - `colab` : a notebook allowing to test our results and to see the whole set of our tests.
 You can also find it [here](https://colab.research.google.com/drive/1gSDT18h14hxE9IFE_kEPZ6-Zxzg6JP6A?usp=sharing).
-- `rapport` : a report in pdf format.
+- `report` : a report in pdf format.
 - `get_tweets` : the code that allowed us to retrieve the tweets.